 Merry Christmas Wake Lovers!
-Here's a song about a Christmas cake performed by the Legendary McNulty family ('the first family of Irish music').
+Here's a song about a Christmas cake performed by the Canadian Irish band, the Irish Rovers.
 Like 'Finnegan's Wake', it's one of the great Irish American comic ballads.
 It was written in 1883 by Charles Frank Horn, who specialised in comic Irish dialect songs, including 'Miss Mulligan's Homemade Pie' and 'The McGettigan's Social Soiree'.

 It was later known as Mrs Houlihan's and Miss Hooligan's Christmas Cake.
 Here's a late 19th century broadside, printed in Dundee, from the National Library of Scotland's collection, published on their wonderful Word on the Street website.